About the club

 There is possibility that from time to time our Monday sessions may be cancelled at short notice.
 This is due to priority given to the football club based at Croydon Arena.
 Please keep an eye on the club Twitter, email newsletters and calendar to make sure the session is going ahead before you travel.

 The Mini branch is our newest branch, established in 2015.
 It is aimed at 5 to 7 year olds who are able to ride a bike without stabilisers.
 Each week our one hour session introduces young riders to the Go-Ride Gears programme, and get them ready for joining the Junior section when they are seven.
-This session is held from 9am to 10am at Hayes Primary School.
-In addition we now run "Mini Plus" sessions from 10am to 11am for our more advanced young riders, as a pathway to the Junior branch.
+This session is held from 10am to 11am at Hayes Primary School.
+In addition we now run "Mini Plus" sessions from 11am to 12noon for our more advanced young riders, as a pathway to the Junior branch.
 Due to the age of the children, parents are required to stay and help for the duration of the Mini session.

-New for 2021, our balance bike sessions are designed to teach riders how to ride a bike without stabilisers.
+Launched in 2021, our Balance Bikes branch teaches riders how to ride a bike without stabilisers.
 Aimed mainly at younger riders, but open to all ages, the sessions are based on the British Cycling Ready Set Ride approach.
 These hour-long Sessions are held at 9am at Hayes Primary School, and are a perfect way to build the skills and confidence to progress to our Mini sessions.
 Due to the age of the children, and the need to help with getting your child to ride without stabilisers, parents are required to stay and help for the duration of the Balance Bikes session.

 You can find out more about the British Cycling Ready Set Ride approach here.

 Our membership capacity is limited by the number of coaches and helpers we have, and by the space available at our three venues.
-All three branches of the club usually run at maximum capacity and so we operate a waiting list.
+All four branches of the club usually run close to maximum capacity and so we may operate a waiting list.
 Complete our membership enquiry form to register your interest in joining.

 British Cycling and Go-Ride